-Finally it is important to briefly clarify our use of terminology in this report.
-Peace-making is defined as political, diplomatic and sometimes military interventions directed at bringing warring parties to agreement.
-Peacebuilding is defined as the promotion of institutional and socioeconomic measures at the local, national level or international levels to address underlying causes of conflict.
-For the purpose of this study Track One diplomacy is defined as official negotiations between political and military elites, in other words 'top down' efforts at peace-making.
-Track Two is defined as non-official mediation, which may be between civil society actors, as well as 'behind the scenes' communication between political elites.
+Finally, it is important to briefly clarify our use of terminology in this report.
+Peacemaking is defined as political, diplomatic, and sometimes military interventions directed at bringing warring parties to agreement.
+Peacebuilding is defined as the promotion of institutional and socioeconomic measures at the local, national, or international levels to address underlying causes of conflict.
+For the purpose of this study, Track One diplomacy is defined as official negotiations between political and military elites, in other words "top down" efforts at peacemaking.
+Track Two is defined as non-official mediation, which may be between civil society actors, as well as "behind the scenes" communication between political elites.
 Track Three is defined as humanitarian and development assistance, which may or may not have explicit peacebuilding objectives but has an effect upon the context in which peace negotiations take place.
-In practice these tracks are closely inter-linked and merge into one another.
-Moreover, development interventions may span Tracks Two and Three and also seek to influence Track One.
+In practice these tracks are closely inter-linked and merge into one another.16

+Development interventions may span Tracks Two and Three and also seek to influence Track One.
 In Sri Lanka, as elsewhere, reflecting perhaps the growing convergence between development and security, aid has been seen as a mechanism that can directly influence the Track One process through the application of peace conditionalities.

-We will draw upon the commonly used distinction between conflict management and conflict transformation, arguing that the former tends to focus only on conflict dynamics - sometimes referred to as 'conflict dampening' - whilst the later is concerned with changing the structural causes of violent conflict.
-This is what we mean in the report when we refer to a transformative approach to peace making and peacebuilding.
+We will draw upon the commonly used distinction between conflict management and conflict transformation, arguing that the former tends to focus only on conflict dynamics - sometimes referred to as "conflict dampening" - while the later is concerned with changing the structural causes of violent conflict.
+This is what we mean in the report when we refer to a transformative approach to peacemaking and peacebuilding.